walidelmorsy/Microsoft-365-Compliance-API/readme.md

 > **NOTE**: Use these scripts at your own risk.
 Ensure you review the entire script and understand exactly what it does before using.
 Test the scripts within a demo tenant or test environment before using in production.
 We are not responsible for any result of using these scripts.

+## Logic App to process Webhook Subscriptions.

+When you create the Blob Subscription you can

 #Disclaimer

 This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.